Starbucks Has Elevated The Pumpkin Spice Latte & It Will Never Be The Same

 Starbucks ran a similar pumpkin spice promo last year, but its ephemeral nature and blink-and-it's-gone time window may have had fans experiencing a sort of whipped cream whiplash.
-This year, the special pumpkin spice whipped cream will grace its respective latte from Thursday, October 5, through Sunday, October 8.
+This year, the special pumpkin spice whipped cream will grace its respective latte from Thursday 5th October until Sunday 8th October.

 Advertisement